justinluu8235/kitchen-assistant-frontend/README.md

 # Kitchen-Assistant v2.0

 The original kitchen assistant was built on the Expres/EJS stack, and was a website allowing users to efficiently manage logistics in their kitchen.
-This updated version is built with Django for its backend, React for frontend, and provides additional functionalit.
+This updated version is built with Django for its backend, React for frontend, and provides additional functionality.